 The mineral properties on which the company is actively pursuing its exploration and development activities are all located in Ecuador, South America.
 As a result, the company is subject to certain risks, including currency fluctuations and possible political or economic instability in Ecuador, which may result in the impairment or loss of mineral concessions or other mineral rights.
-In recent history, Ecuador has undergone numerous political changes at the presidential and congressional levels.
+In recent history, Ecuador has undergone numerous political changes at the national executive branch, legislative branch and judicial branch levels.
+Also, mineral exploration and mining activities may be affected in varying degrees by political instability and government regulations related to the mining industry.

-Also, mineral exploration and mining activities may be affected in varying degrees by political instability and government regulations relating to the mining industry.
 Any changes in regulations or shifts in political attitudes are beyond the control of the company and may adversely affect its business.
-Exploration may be affected in varying degrees by government regulations with respect to restrictions on future exploitation and production, price controls, export controls, foreign exchange controls, income taxes, expropriation of property, environmental legislation and mine and/or site safety.
+Exploration may be affected in varying degrees by government regulations with respect to restrictions on future exploitation and production, price controls, export controls, foreign exchange controls, import duties, royalties, income taxes, expropriation of property, environmental legislation and mine and/or site safety.